-Isoniazid is recommended for all forms of tuberculos in which organisms are susceptible.
-However, active tuberculosis must be treated with multiple concomitant antituberculosis medications to prevent the emergence of drug resistance.
-Single-drug treatment of active tuberculos with isoniazid, or any other medication, is inadequate therapy.
+Isoniazid is recommended for all forms of tuberculosis in which organisms are susceptible.
+However, active tuberculosis must be treated with multiple concomitant anti-tuberculosis medications to prevent the emergence of drug resistance.
+Single-drug treatment of active tuberculosis with isoniazid, or any other medication, is inadequate therapy.

 Isoniazid is recommended as preventive therapy for the following groups, regardless of age.
 (Note: the criterion for a positive reaction to a skin test (in millimeters of induration) for each group is given in parenthesis):